Lead Pipe Self-Service

 MATERIALS NEEDED: KEY OR COIN, STRONG MAGNET

-*If you need any assistance determining the material of your water pipe, please make an appointments here, Lead Service Line Appointments, or call the Department of Public Works at 708-503-7702*
+*If you need any assistance determining the material of your water pipe, please make an appointment here, Lead Service Line Appointments, or call the Department of Public Works at 708-503-7702*

 If your pipe is copper:

 The pipe may appear dull brown on the outside but will be the color of a bright penny if gently scratched.
-A magnet won't stick.
+A magnet will not stick.

 If your pipe is lead:

 The pipe will appear dull and soft but will turn a shiny silver color when scratched.
 A "bulb" may also be present.
 A magnet will not stick.